RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 If you can establish beyond doubt, based on written evidence, that you are subject to a mandatory reporting requirement, tell 7 Cups by e-mail, from the address you used to sign up as a listener, to `community@7cups.com`.

-After the quiz, the next section is a checklist of do's and dont's.
+After the quiz, the next section contains a checklist of do's and dont's.

 - Mark each statement true or false:
 - The goal of active listening is to help members find the best sources of advice on the Internet.# The goal of active listening is to provide emotional support.